-TOTAL KNEE REPLACEMENT
+TOTAL HIP REPLACEMENT

-The goals of total knee replacement (also called total knee arthroplasty) are to provide relief of pain and discomfort, improve function and enhance joint stability.
+The goals of total hip replacement (also called hip arthroplasty) are to provide relief of pain and discomfort, improve function and enhance joint stability.

-The knee joint is essentially a hinge joint.
-Many people with joint disease suffer pain in the knee and severely restricted range of motion.
+The hip joint is essentially a ball and socket joint.
+Many people with joint disease suffer pain in the hip and severely restricted range of motion.
 These problems force many people to walk with a limp.

-Using a combination of metal and plastic, your surgeon will create a new joint which will glide smoothly.
+Using a combination of metal and plastic, the joint implant surgeon creates a new ball and socket, which will glide smoothly.

-During the past three decades, many advances in knee arthroplasty have been made and several types of prostheses are available for use.
+During the past three decades, many advances in hip arthroplasty have been made and several types of prostheses are available for use.
 The metals used are either a chrome cobalt alloy or a titanium alloy.
 The plastic used is a high-density plastic polymer called polyethylene.